Guidelines and Deadlines

 • Carefully prepare the specific components of each application, typically written statements or essays.

-• Submit your application before the posted deadline, and check your email and online account for any updates that might come from the admissions office.
+• Submit your application well before the posted deadline, and check your email and online account for any updates that might come from the admissions office.
+We recommend submitting at least a week before the deadline to allow time to resolve any issues you may encounter.

 Deadlines